jliocsar/jliocsar/cv/main.typ

   dates: dates-helper(start-date: "May 2021", end-date: "Jun 2022"),
 )
 - Developed and maintained applications for clients across multiple industries using React.js, Redux, TypeScript, Serverless, GraphQL, and MongoDB
-- Served as Front-end Chapter Lead, mentoring junior developers and facilitating knowledge-sharing initiatives
+- Served as Front-end Chapter Lead (20+ devs), mentoring junior developers and facilitating knowledge-sharing initiatives
 - Participated in recruitment processes, including technical interviews and candidate evaluations
 - Joined as an entry mid-level developer and earned a promotion to senior developer in under a year due to exceptional performance